NCEAS/metadig-engine/docs/Architecture.md

         * RabbitMQ taskqueue, persistent across reboots
             * List of MetaDIGTask
         * Configuration state
-        * MetaDIGTask -- data structure describing a task, including
+        * tasklist.csv -- data structure describing a task, including
             * Metadata pid
             * Metadata formatid
             * Metadata access info (url, or other pointer like filesystem location)
             * Sysmeta access info (url, or other pointer like filesystem location)
             * Data access info ( (url, or other pointer like filesystem location)
             * Resource map and its sysmeta
-    * Metadig-r
+    * metadig-r
         * R package used to author and test R quality tests
-    * Metadig-py
+    * metadig-py
         * Python module used to author and test quality tests written in python
-    * Mdq-webapp:
+    * mdq-webapp:
         * The Apache Tomcat based webapp that accepts MetaDIG service requests and forwards them to metadig-controller

-* Metadig Graph Generator (metadig-scorer)
+* metadig-scorer: creates graphs and CSV of aggregated quality scores and writes them to disk
 	* creates graphs and CSV of aggregated quality scores and writes them to disk
 	* dependencies
 		* metadig-controller